janderland/fql/docs/index.md

 ## Range Reads

+TODO: Show a simpler query here.
+Use this query as the filtering example.

 Queries with [variables](#variables) or the `...` token in their key (and optionally in their value) result in a range of key-values being read.